claude

 // OUTPUT: TypeScript interfaces and Prisma client

 // PASS CRITERIA: // 1.
-Interfaces match SQL schema exactly // 2.
-Prisma client properly configured // 3.
+Interfaces match SQL schema // 2.
+Prisma client configured // 3.
 Type safety for all relations // 4.
 Handoff: Export PrismaClient instance

-Notice how each skill references the output of the previous one.
-This creates the chain.
-The handoff instructions (Export..., Save as...) are crucial—they tell Claude Code how to pass data between tasks.
+Each skill references the previous output.
+Handoff instructions (Export..., Save as...) tell Claude Code how to pass data between tasks.

 1. The Pipeline Pattern

-Linear flow where each task's output becomes the next task's input.
-Perfect for build processes.
+Linear flow where output becomes input.
+Good for build processes.

-Code Generation → Linting → Testing → Deployment Configuration
+Code Generation → Linting → Testing → Deployment Config

 2. The Fan-Out Pattern